top of page

 Pan

 Pan's dual nature as both divine and animal plays upon the tenuous balance between chaos and harmony, the primal and the cultured.
-Pan was also considered responsible for causing individual, possession-like disruptions of the psyche, or panolepsy, a euphoric alteration of consciousness sometimes referred to as divine mania.
+Pan was considered responsible for causing individual, possession-like disruptions of the psyche, or panolepsy, a euphoric alteration of consciousness sometimes referred to as divine mania.
 The word panic itself is attributed to Pan for many reasons.
 In addition, Pan was later known for his music, which was capable of arousing inspiration, sexuality, or even panic itself, depending upon the god's intentions.

 Amalthea